dtauraso/program-creator-common_lisp/README.md

 # Changing the names of the funcitons is ok as long as you change the names of the function_name.lisp files.
 #
 # The file to run the program is start.lisp.
-# Type clisp start.lisp to run program
+# Type clisp start.lisp to run the program.